Swedbyte/freshdesk-api-wrappers/readme.md

 // Default request headers for all methods are
 // "Content-Type": "application/json"
 // "Authorization" : `Basic ${encodedApiKey}`
-// Provide 'header' parameter with the same name fields to overwrite these.
+// Provide 'header' with the same name of field to overwrite it.

 getTicket(ticketId, headers) // all 'headers' and 'body' input params have default empty values